mosn/layotto/docs/en/development/developing-api.md

 > Since we are in the early stages of the project, Layotto documentation can be slightly less

 Need to have ：
-##### what.What is this API?
+##### What is this API?
 What is the problem to solve
-##### when.What scenarios are appropriate for using this API
+##### What scenarios are appropriate for using this API
-##### how.How to use this API
+##### How to use this API
 - List of interfaces.For example：

 ![img_4.png](../../img/development/api/img_4.png)

 List out which interfaces are there.
 On the one hand, the users of the province go to the proto and don’t know which APIs are related.
-On the other hand, they avoid the user’s dislike of "Is there no documentation for the connection ports of this project?!"
+On the other hand, it can avoid the disgust of users due to the lack of interface documentation
 - About the interface`s input and output parameters: use proto comments as interface documentation Considering that the interface document needs to be written in Both Chinese and English and may be inconsistent with the code after a long time, it is recommended not to write the interface document but to write the proTO comment in sufficient detail as the interface document.
 Such as:
 ```protobuf